maplibre/martin/README.md

 brew install maplibre/martin/martin
 ```

-You can also use [official Docker image](https://ghcr.io/maplibre/martin), and share configuration file from the host with the container via the `-v` param.
-Config file is optional - you can let Martin auto-discover all sources e.g. by passing `DATABASE_URL` only.
+Martin is also available as a [Docker image](https://ghcr.io/maplibre/martin).
+You could either share a configuration file from the host with the container via the `-v` param, or you can let Martin auto-discover all sources e.g. by passing `DATABASE_URL` or specifying the .mbtiles/.pmtiles files.

 ```shell
 export PGPASSWORD=postgres  # secret!